 Johns Hopkins University

 Lake Forest College, Lehigh University, List College/JTS, Loyola University Chicago, Loyola Marymount University

 Macalester College, McGill University, Miami University of Ohio, Michigan State University

 Oberlin College, Occidental College

-Santa Clara, San Diego State University, St. Olaf College, St. Andrews University, Scotland, Smith College, Syracuse University
+Santa Clara University, San Diego State University, Skidmore College, St. Louis University, Syracuse University

-University of Arizona, University of California, Berkeley, University of California, Davis, University of California, San Diego, University of California, Santa Barbara, University of California Santa Cruz, University of Colorado at Boulder, University of Connecticut, University of Illinois, University of Kansas, University of Maryland, University of Massachusetts at Amherst, University of Miami, University of Michigan, University of Minnesota, Duluth, University of Minnesota, Twin Cities, University of Missouri, University of Nebraska at Lincoln, University of Oregon, University of Pennsylvania, University of Pittsburgh, University of Puget Sound, University of Richmond, University of Rochester, University of Southern California, University of Tennessee, University of Texas at Austin, University of Washington, University of Wisconsin at Madison, University of Wisconsin at Milwaukee
+University of Arizona, University of California, Berkeley, University of California, San Diego, University of California, Santa Barbara, University of Colorado at Boulder, University of Connecticut, University of Illinois, University of Kansas, University of Maryland, University of Massachusetts at Amherst, University of Miami, University of Michigan, University of Minnesota, Twin Cities, University of Missouri, University of Nebraska at Lincoln, University of North Carolina at Chapel Hill, University of Pennsylvania, University of Pittsburgh, University of Puget Sound, University of Richmond, University of Rochester, University of Southern California, University of Vermont, University of Virginia, University of Washington, University of Wisconsin at Madison, University of Wisconsin at Milwaukee

 Vanderbilt University, Vassar College

 Washington University (St. Louis), Wesleyan University